 Pursuant to M.G.L c.
-7A, § 12, the Comptroller shall file the SBFR with the Governor, the Secretary of Administration and Finance, the House and Senate Committees on Ways and Means, the Clerks of the House and Senate, and any other Parties specified in general or special law by October 31 of each year.
+7A, § 12, the Comptroller is required to file the SBFR with the Governor, the Secretary of Administration and Finance, the House and Senate Committees on Ways and Means, the Clerks of the House and Senate, and any other Parties specified in general or special law by October 31 of each year.